A New Zealand father who evaded authorities with his 3 children for years is shot dead by the police

 Whereabouts of 2 children still unknown

 The whereabouts of Phillips' other two children was unknown and authorities held serious concerns for them, Rogers said.
-Acting Detective Inspector Andrew Saunders said the child taken into custody Monday was cooperating with the authorities.
+Detective Senior Sgt.
+Andrew Saunders said the child taken into custody Monday was cooperating with the authorities.

 The farm supplies store targeted Monday was in a small town in the same sprawling farming region of Waikato, south of Auckland, as the settlement of about 40 people from where the family vanished.
 The case has fascinated New Zealanders and the authorities made regular unsuccessful appeals for information.

-Note: This story has been updated to correct the rank of police officer Saunders.